Cryoglobulinemia is the presence of abnormal proteins in the blood. These proteins thicken in cold temperatures.

 Other tests may include:

-Standard hepatitis C treatments usually work for patients who have hepatitis C and mild or moderate cryoglobulinemia.
-However, the condition can return when treatment stops.
+- Standard hepatitis treatments work for most people who have hepatitis C and mild or moderate disease.
+The condition can come back when treatment stops.

 Call your health care provider if:

 - You have hepatitis C and develop symptoms of cryoglobulinemia.

 - You have cryoglobulinemia and develop new or worsening symptoms.

 There is no known prevention for the condition.

 - Staying away from cold temperatures may prevent some symptoms.

 - Testing and treatment for hepatitis C infection may reduce your risk.

 Dammacco F, Sansonno D. Therapy for hepatitis C virus-related cryoglobulinemic vasculitis.
 N Engl J Med 2013; 369:1035.
 PMID: 24024840.
 Available at:http://www.ncbi.nlm.nih.gov/pubmed?term=2013%5Bpdat%5D+AND+Therapy+for+hepatitis+C+virus-related+cryoglobulinemic+vasculitis&TransSchema=title&cmd=detailssearch